Documentation

 # Good — includes the real error

-spark query "TypeError: Cannot read properties of undefined (reading 'map')" \
+spark --pretty query "TypeError: Cannot read properties of undefined (reading 'map')" \

 # Bad — too vague to match anything specific